 ByJuly 13, 2010

-At the author’s request, Japanese names are given here in their traditional form: surname . . .
+At the author’s request, Japanese names are given here in their traditional form: surname first.
+Nineteen thirty-six was a decisive year for imperial Japan, marked by extreme violence at home . . .
 Read more »

 Yasujiro Ozu’s first talkie, the uncommonly poignant The Only Son is among the Japanese director’s greatest works.
 In its simple story about a good-natured mother who gives up everything to ensure her son’s education and future, Ozu touches on universal themes of sacrifice, family, love, and disappointment.
 Spanning many years, The Only Son is a family portrait in miniature, shot and edited with its maker’s customary exquisite control.